Skip to content

 createOperatora layout (Spread, Scatter, …)a dual-mode operator (one node from many)

 Both use channel annotations to encode opts; both produce mark types supporting .name(...) and .label(...) chaining.
-That chaining is wired by the modifier factory that also lives in this file — createModifier + attachModifiers — a single config-driven system shared by nameableMark (combinator marks), createMark (leaf marks), and makeConstrainableMark (layer / Porter-Duff marks, which add .constrain()). .name(...) also stashes the passed name on the returned mark function via stashLayerName (defined in chartBuilder.ts, called by the name modifier's tag hook), so ChartBuilder.connect() can detect a user-chained name without parsing the __serialize tag.
+That chaining is wired by the modifier factory that also lives in this file — createModifier + attachModifiers — a single config-driven system shared by nameableMark (combinator marks), createMark (leaf marks), and makeConstrainableMark (layer / Porter-Duff marks, which add .constrain()). .name(...) also stashes the passed name on the returned mark function via stashLayerName (defined in chartBuilder.ts, called by the name modifier's tag hook), so .layer()'s producer-tier auto-naming can detect a user-chained name without parsing the __serialize tag.
+(An earlier ChartBuilder.connect() method used this same stashed name; it was deleted in favor of .layer(), which generalizes the pattern to every tier — see The Mark Factory.)

 A second flavor, attachTransformModifiers, handles methods that map a mark to a different mark rather than mutating its nodes — e.g. image(...).cut(opts) maps the image to an expand-kind cut mark (which slices the source into N nodes 1:1 with data, built on the pure cut(source, opts) array primitive).
 Because the transform replaces the mark before any node exists, it wraps the existing .name()/.label() methods to re-apply itself, keeping .cut available across a naming/labeling chain.